 People are living longer, working to a greater retirement age, and many either have unsettled mortgages or perhaps children they want to help financially.
-Many lenders now have policies and products to help our aging borrower population.
+Many lenders now have policies and products to help our ageing borrower population.
 It is an area we at House and Holiday Home Mortgages have the expertise in, in order to help older borrowers.

-This is a plan where a lender is prepared to offer a repayment mortgage, or sometimes interest-only mortgage, to customers based on their income (depending on how long they can reasonably do their work) or their pension income.
+This is a plan where a lender is prepared to offer a repayment or sometimes interest-only mortgage, to customers based on their income (depending on how long they can reasonably do their work) or their pension income.
 The loan is based on affordability and the term could be to age 85 or even greater.
 Interest only lending will mean a suitable way of repaying the loan, sometimes downsizing will need to be documented and agreed.

 RIO stands for Retirement Interest Only.
-RIO mortgages require borrowers to only make monthly interest payments until they die or go into long-term care, at which time, lenders get their loan repaid by the house being sold.
+RIO products require borrowers to only make monthly interest payments until they die or go into long-term care, at which time, lenders get their loan repaid by the house being sold.